Dilba: Recording career

 In 1996, Dilba released her debut album Dilba together with the single I'm Sorry.
-All the lyrics of the songs on this album were written by herself, just like the music.
+She wrote all the songs by herself.
 The album was a success, and she was awarded with a Grammy and the Aftonbladet prize Rockbjörnen.
 The album sold more than 100,000 copies in Sweden.

 After a successful summer tour in 1997, it took two years until she released her second album You & I in 1999.
-It was rewarded with five plus by Aftonbladet and over all great reviews by the critics and sold gold over 20,000 copies in sweden.
+It was rewarded with a "five plus" accolade by Aftonbladet and overall acclaim by critics; the disc sold over 20,000 copies in Sweden, reaching gold certification.

 Dilba's third album Revolution was released in March 2003, along with the single Every Little Thing, which was a success on the radio.
 In 2005, Dilba composed the song Miracle, which became the theme score for the Swedish television's TV-series Kommissionen.
 Also, during the autumn of 2005, Dilba had regular live performances at a club in Stockholm.

 Dilba participated in Melodifestivalen 2011, the Swedish selection for the Eurovision Song Contest 2011.
 She competed in the first semi-final on 5 February 2011 at Coop Norrbotten Arena, Luleå with the song "Try Again" (Pettersson/Sonnvik) but she did not qualify for the next round.
 The song however became an instant hit, went straight to iTunes number one and Digilistan's second place.
-An EP of Try Again also followed.
+An EP of "Try Again" also followed.